 On Location Live

-The University Events team has a licensing agreement for the use of On Location Live.
-If you decide to use this platform, the team is able to help you throughout the process and during the event (check).
-If you would like to use this platform or are interested in learning pricing, please send an email to firstname.lastname@example.org.
+The University Events team has a licensing agreement with On Location Live.
+If this service is of interest, University Events is able to advise you throughout the process.
+If you are interested in learning more, please send an email to firstname.lastname@example.org.

-There are several platforms available outside of what has been listed above.
 Below are examples of other platforms and mediums that can be utilized for different types of virtual events.
-If you choose a different platform from On Location Live, the University Events team will not be able to assist.
+Note that the University Events team can only assist with On Location Live-based events.

 Each event presents an opportunity for tailoring to the audience, format, and overall event objective.
-Below are best practices applicable to most virtual events:
+Below are a few best practices applicable to most virtual events:

 With virtual events, communication is key.
-Having informative invitations will help bring more of an audience.
-Below are examples of invitations for virtual events the University Events team has put together:
+Providing informative and engaging invitations will help bring more of an audience.
+Below are examples of invitations for previous virtual events:

-To highten security and accessibility, try to include passcodes, closed captions, FINISH
+Create a cohesive, branded virtual event that is in line with your identity.
+To heighten security and accessibility, try to include passcodes, closed captions, and other measures.

 Security and safety guidelines